 Cannabis use disorder (CUD) is defined as any cannabis abuse or dependence in the 12 months prior to survey.
-It was measured using an instrument called the Munich-Composite International Diagnostic Interview (M-CIDI).
+It was measured using an instrument called the Munich-Composite International

+Diagnostic Interview (M-CIDI).
 The M-CIDI was completed by all respondents reporting cannabis use in the last year.
 The M-CIDI combines the four cannabis abuse criteria and the seven cannabis dependence criteria from the Diagnostic and Statistical Manual of Psychiatric Disorders, Fourth Edition (DSM-IV) (American Psychiatric Association 2013).
 A person can be diagnosed as having either cannabis abuse or cannabis dependence.
 If the respondent meets the criteria for both abuse and dependence, then they are assigned to the dependence category only.
-In previous publications relating to the 2010/11 and 2014/15 surveys, prevalence estimates were presented differently; those who met the criteria for both cannabis abuse results presented here for the 2010/11 and 2014/15 surveys differ from what was published previously.
+In previous publications relating to the 2010/11 and 2014/15 surveys, prevalence estimates were presented differently; those who met the criteria for both cannabis abuse and cannabis dependence were counted in each category.
+Consequently, the cannabis abuse results presented here for the 2010/11 and 2014/15 surveys differ from what was published previously.